binsabhandari/binsabhandari/dialer.md

 ## Dialer Application (Qt Creator)

-**Project description:** This is a iPhone Dialer application.
-This applications contains a dialer and a contact/ phone book.
-The applicaiton allows users to type in phone numbers to call and it also allows users to open up a contact/phone book that contains people's full names and numbers.
-As the user clicks on a certain person's name/phone number, their number will appear on the dialer app to call.
+**Project description:** This is an iPhone Dialer application that functions as a phone and contact book.
+The applicaiton allows users to type in phone numbers to call and it also allows users to open up a contact book that contains people's full names and numbers.
+When a user selects a phone number in the contact book, the number will appear on the dial screen.

 **Skills**
 - Qt with C++